-The Department has good computing facilities.
-There are four labs.
-A Statistics lab with 15 PCs and 2 UGC (SAP) labs with 25 Pentium -IV and another Lab with 10 Pentium IV.
+The School has good computing facilities.
+There are three labs.
+A Statistics lab with 15 PCs and 2 UGC (SAP) labs with 25 Pentium -IVs and another Lab with 10 Pentium IVs.

-These labs have licensed versions of Mathematica, SPSS 17.0 and SYSTAT 12 along with other open source software such as Maxima, Octave, R, etc.
+These labs have licensed versions of Mathematica, Mat lab, SPSS 17.0 and SYSTAT 12 along with other open source software such as Maxima, Octave, R, etc.